Merck & Co.

-Molnupiravir is an antiviral pill to treat COVID-19, developed in partnership with Ridgeback Biotherapeutics.

-Merck & Co. publishes The Merck Manuals, a series of medical reference books for physicians, nurses, technicians, and veterinarians.
-These include the Merck Manual of Diagnosis and Therapy, the world's best-selling medical reference.
-The Merck Index, a compendium of chemical compounds, was published by Merck & Co. until it was acquired by the Royal Society of Chemistry in 2012.
+In 1891, Merck & Co. was established as the American affiliate of Merck Group, founded by the Merck family, and the companies are still in trademark disputes in several countries over the right to use the name "Merck".

 History

 Roots and early history

-Merck & Co. traces its origins to its former German parent company Merck Group, which was established by the Merck family in 1668 when Friedrich Jacob Merck purchased a drug store in Darmstadt.
+Merck & Co. traces its origins to its former German parent company Merck Group, which was established by the Merck family in 1668 when Friedrich Jacob Merck purchased a pharmacy in Darmstadt.
 In 1827, Merck Group evolved from a pharmacy to a drug manufacturer company with the commercial manufacture of morphine.
 Merck perfected the chemical process of deriving morphine from opium and later introduced cocaine, used to treat sinus problems and to add to beverages to boost energy levels.

 In 1887 a German-born, long-time Merck employee, Theodore Weicker, went to the United States to represent Merck Group.
 In 1891, with $200,000 received from E. Merck, Weicker started Merck & Co., with headquarters in lower Manhattan.
 That year George Merck, the 23-year-old son of the then head of E. Merck (and grandson of the founder) joined Weicker in New York.
 Merck & Co. operated from 1891 to 1917 as the US subsidiary of the Merck Group.